 In the middle of February 2018, Facebook’s algorithm changed how it rewards advertisers who adhere to their best practices.
 This affected the strategy for user acquisition managers who may have previously relied on trying to game the Facebook algorithm, and the impact of these changes was immediately felt industry-wide.
-Previously, Facebook did not penalize advertisers for using a media buying strategy that required a high volume of ads with significant overlapping audiences that frequent made intraday changes to bids, budgets and pausing of ads.
+Previously, Facebook did not penalize advertisers for using a media buying strategy that required a high volume of ads with significant overlapping audiences that frequently made intraday changes to bids, budgets and pausing of ads.

 Now that Facebook’s optimization has been radically simplified, ad creative has become the primary differentiator for advertising performance.
 As with any display network, ad creative rapidly fatigues with increased spend and audience reach.
 The more you spend, the larger the audience you are targeting, the fast your ads’ performance will erode.
 Advertisers are now shifting their focus and resources away from manual bidding adjustments and towards creative strategy, production, and optimization.
 Cutting edge user acquisition experts now realized that maximizing return on advertising investment (ROI) is better achieved through creative optimization and testing.